SparshaRay/SparshaRay/README.md

 I am a 3rd year undergraduate student majoring in physics at [IISER Mohali](https://www.iisermohali.ac.in/).

 I am fascinated by astrophysics, mathematics, and computer science.
 And I love to play around with generative art too!
-Here you will find some of the stuff I made with ❤️.
-Hope you like it!

 Thank you for stopping by 🍀